-- At least for the next two years, the Commission considers that the likely future without the code share involves each airline operating their respective routes as the monopoly provider of a direct service and offering similar levels of capacity as they would offer under the code share agreement. - After this time, in the period beyond 2014, the Commission considers that there is a greater prospect of two carriers offering parallel direct services (either the incumbents and/or a new entrant).
+- Over the next two years, in the period up to 2014, the Commission considers that the likely future without the code share involves each airline operating their respective routes as the monopoly provider of a direct service and offering similar levels of capacity as they would offer under the code share agreement. - After this time, in the period beyond 2014, the Commission considers that there is a greater prospect of two carriers offering parallel direct services (either the incumbents and/or a new entrant).